-32. Significant Event
+32. Significant Events During the Financial Year

-Outbreak of Coronavirus ("COVID-19")
+Outbreak of Coronavirus ("Covid-19")

 On 11 March 2020, the World Health Organisation assessed the COVID-19 outbreak as a pandemic due to rapid escalation of COVID-19 cases across the globe.
 The COVID-19 pandemic also resulted in travel restriction and other precautionary measures implemented by the Government of Malaysia.